idesta/how_to/volume_expanding.md

 - > sudo mkswap /dev/sda5

-    - If this command gives you an error (no such file or directory) -> 'REBOOT' the server.
+    - If this command gives you an error (no such file or directory) -> `REBOOT` the server.

     - execute the command again after rebooting